romanhaa/Cerebro/README.md

 * [x] Don't scroll menu on the left.
 * [x] Replace old app names.
 * [x] Write `Cerebro` in bold and with bigger letters.
+* [x] Split UI and server into different files.
+* [x] Check if colMeans can be improved.
+  * Runs in C, super fast already.
 * [ ] Prepare Docker container and instructions on how to use it.
 * [ ] Add contributions that are currently mentioned inside the browser.
 * [ ] Format average UMI and expressed gene counts.